OpenLHS/Distrib_analysis/Vertically_distributed_analysis/logistic_regression_nonpenalized/Logistic_regression_modelling/README.md

 - The implementation was tested to operate using `R` version 4.4.1.
 - To start over, it is important to delete all "output" files.
 - The code currently works only with complete data.
-- ***OF NOTE: ***
+- ***OF NOTE:***
 	-  ***As mentioned in the original paper, our current implementation can lead to time-consuming computations at the response-node for large sample sizes `n`.
 Other box-constrained algorithms could be investigated to optimize those operations.***
-	-***When the privacy check for the response-node is run, a `.csv` file is created containing the indexes of the line-level entries in the response vector for which a flip was not found by the solver (if any).
-It would be recommended to try more sophisticated solvers to verify if a solution exists for those indexes (or increase the number of columns used in the null-matrix during the privacy assessment - see privacy source code (`Reponse_node_optionnal_confidentiality.R`) if needed), as a solution might very well exist but was simply not found by our basic implementation.
+	- ***When the privacy check for the response-node is run, a `.csv` file is created containing the indexes of the line-level entries in the response vector for which a flip was not found by the solver (if any).
+It would be recommended to try more sophisticated solvers to verify if a solution exists for those indexes (or increase the number of columns used in the null-matrix during the privacy assessment - see privacy source code (`Reponse_node_optionnal_confidentiality.R`) if needed), as a solution might very well exist but was simply not found by our basic implementation.***

 ## Repository structure